AndreNicolai/pupil-docs/developer-docs/unity.md

 - `PupilData._2D.LeftEyePosition`, `PupilData._2D.RightEyePosition` or `PupilData._2D.GazePosition`, which will provide the current viewport coordinates in camera space for the respective eye (used e.g. for the three colored markers)

-- `PupilData._2D.GetEyePosition (Camera sceneCamera, int eyeID)`, which will apply an additional frustum center offset for each eye (used e.g. for the shader implementations)
+- `PupilData._2D.GetEyePosition (Camera sceneCamera, string eyeID)`, which will apply an additional frustum center offset for each eye (used e.g. for the shader implementations)

 - `PupilData._3D.GazePosition`, which contains the camera relative gaze position